caveDog69/reorg-challenge-java-imhoff/README.md

 I ran into troulbe with the testing.
 I was unable to get vitest or jest to work correctly in this project in stackBlitz.

-known bugs:
-- the grid filtering does not work if the user uses the mouse to select from the list of remembered options

 To run the project.
 1) download the repo from github